wolf-adam/Demo/.github/ISSUE_TEMPLATE/feature_template.md

 ---

 ### Describe your ✨ dream ✨
-> Let the kitty know what would you like to see? ≽^•⩊•^≼
+> Let the kitty know what you would like to see ≽^•⩊•^≼

 ### Additional context
 Add any other context about the problem here.